He-Ri-Shi-Gui-Nian/K2-Think-Hackathon/An assistant for research papers focused on mathematical analysis.md

 # Section 2: What You’ll Build ≤ 200 words
 ## Core offering

 A K2-Think–powered assistant for reading math-intensive papers, helping researchers understand key derivations and logical dependencies.

 ## User flow

-  1. Users can upload a PDF paper and read it within the GUI.
-They can select specific content and query K2-Think for explanations.
+ 1. Users can upload a PDF and read it in the GUI, selecting content to query K2-Think for explanations.
-  2. The GUI can iteratively ask K2-Think to generate a mind-map of the paper’s reasoning structure, which users can then edit manually.
+ 2. The GUI can iteratively ask K2-Think to generate a mind map of the paper’s reasoning structure, which users can edit.
-  3. The GUI supports screenshot-based OCR for mathematical formulas.
-The recognized formulas are converted into LaTeX code, which users can review, modify, and label by type (including but not limited to assumptions, equations, formulas, theorems, lemmas, derivations, and proofs).
-The processed items are then stored in the Math Content List.
+ 3. It supports screenshot-based OCR for formulas.
+Recognized formulas are converted into LaTeX code, which users can review, modify, and label by type (assumptions, equations, theorems, lemmas, derivations, proofs).
+Processed items are stored in the Math Content List.
-  4. Users may also upload their own math content, such as handwritten derivations recognized via OCR, or directly input LaTeX code.
+ 4. Users may also upload their own math content, such as handwritten derivations recognized via OCR or direct LaTeX input.
-  5. From the math content list, users can select one or more items and ask K2-Think specific questions—for example, “What role does Assumption 1 play in deriving Equation 1?” or “Check whether Derivation 1 contains a logical error.”
+ 5. From the list, users can select items and ask K2-Think questions—for example, “What role does Assumption 1 play in deriving Equation 1?” or “Check whether Derivation 1 contains an error.”

 ## Platform / tech stack
 - Overall GUI: PyMuPDF, tkinter
 - Screenshot OCR: OpenCV, Pillow (PIL), pytesseract
-- Mind-map visualization: GraphML, tkinter
+- Mind-map visualization: GraphML
 - OCR for printed/handwritten math formulas: MathPix Convert API

 ## Additional Notes

-To ensure reliability of reasoning, K2-Think will be required to explicitly list all assumptions before performing any derivation.
-This allows users to verify premises in advance and prevents logically inconsistent or misleading conclusions.
+To ensure reasoning reliability, K2-Think must explicitly list all assumptions before any derivation.
+This lets users verify premises in advance and prevents logically inconsistent or misleading conclusions.

 ---